harsh6292/machine-learning-nd/projects/capstone/final_project/project_report.md

 ### Exploratory Visualization
-The plot below shows the number of photos present for each class of label for restaurant.
+The plot below shows the number of businesses that represent for each class of label for restaurant.

 ![alt text][image5]

-From the above plot, it is evident that each class of labels that we are trying to predict upon has sufficient number of photos to extract features and make a prediction.
-This ensures that no particular class of label will be biased in training.
+From the above plot, it is evident that there is some bias towards the output labels of (5, 6, 8) while the classes (0, 4, 7) are under-represented in this dataset.
+I did some data augmentation like rotation and gamma correction to some of the images represented by output labels (0, 4, 7) to increase their number in dataset and prevent bias from happening.
+The augmentation step is explained in the data pre-processing section below.

 Also, the below images show the distribution of images between different businesses.